 As soon as my Test Layout becomes operational, I will post tutorial videos, explaining the implementation step by step.
 So be a little Patient and drop by frequently for more Info.

-GitHub Repo
+GitHub Repos

 Further Reading: RFID4MRR@groups.io

-So, that being Said, where is the Break even Point.
-At which Point is a commercial Produkt better suited than a diy solution?
+So, that being Said, where is the Break-even-Point?
+At which Point is a commercial Produkt better suited than a DIY solution?

 There are two Major factors involved.
 Cost and time.
 Both include losses due to repairs, etc.